-Outdoor areas should be located on well-drained ground and managed to minimise stagnant water and mud.
+Outdoor areas should be located on well-drained ground and managed to minimise stagnant standing water and mud.
 The outdoor area should be able to contain the layer pullets and laying hens and prevent them from escaping.
 Outdoor areas should be designed, built and maintained to allow layer pullets and laying hens to feel safe outdoors and to encourage them to utilise the range optimally, while mitigating predation, disease risks, and adverse climatic conditions [Gilani et al., 2014; Hegelund et al., 2005; Nagle and Glatz, 2012].
-Layer pPullets and Laying hens should be habituated early to the outdoor area [Rodriguez-Aurrekoetxea and Estevez, 2016].
+Layer pullets and laying hens should be habituated early to the outdoor area [Rodriguez-Aurrekoetxea and Estevez, 2016].
 Outdoor areas should be free from harmful plants and contaminants.
+Good rearing conditions can prepare layer pullets and laying hens for outdoor access [Bari et al., 2020].

-Outcome-based measurables include: fear behaviour, foot problems, foraging behaviour, incidence of diseases, infections2 and infestations and metabolic disorders, injury rate and severity, locomotory and comfort behaviours, mortality, culling and morbidity and mortality rates, performance, plumage condition, social behaviour, spatial distribution, thermoregulatory behaviour and vocalisation.
+Outcome-based measurables include: fear behaviour, foot problems, foraging behaviour, incidence of diseases, infections, infestations and metabolic disorders, injury rate and severity, locomotory and comfort behaviours, mortality, culling and morbidity rates, performance, plumage condition, social behaviour, spatial distribution, thermoregulatory behaviour, and vocalisation.